Spanish football rivalries – Derbies in La Liga

 A bit like the Galician derby, fans of Sporting Gijon and Real Oviedo are both really proud to be Asturian, but when derby day comes, passions rise and the battle to be the pride of the principality can spill over into the streets with violent clashes between rival groups not uncommon.

-These clubs are relatively evenly matched in terms of size and stature, and the 2024/25 season was the eighth in a row that both were in the Segunda Division.
+These clubs are relatively evenly matched in terms of size, and the 2024/25 season was the eighth in a row that both were in the Segunda Division.
+Oviedo won promotion at the end of that campaign, but following an immediate relegation, they will again lock horns with Sporting this term.

 Canary Islands derby